alexvision26/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The methods, .forEach and .map are similar in that they execute a function invoked upon each element of the array.
+The difference is that .forEach doesn't return a new array and allows for array mutation, while .map returns a new array.

 2. What is the difference between a function and a method?

+A function and a method are both pieces of code the can be invoked by name.
+The main difference between them is that data passed into a function is explicitly passed whereas the method is implicity passed data based on the object it was invoked upon.
+There isn't much difference between them, but the big one being that methods are assoicated with object invocation.

 3. What is closure?

+Closure in JavaScript is basically the ability of a function to have access to outer variables within it's scope chain to the global scope going up (out towards parent and not down to children).
+Closure is when an inner function can access variable from the parent function and the global scope.
+But the inverse does not work.
+A function, does not have access to the variables within another function of a different scope OR the variables declard by it's children (inner) functions.
+Variables can be passed 'down' (to children functions) but not the inverse 'passed up'.

 4. Describe the four rules of the 'this' keyword.

+  1. The 1st principle of the 'this' keyword is default or global binding.
+Global binding means that the 'this' keyword refers to the object of the console.
+  2. The 2nd principle is Implicit binding.
+Implicit binding refers to the object referenced before (to the left) the dot when being invoked.
+  3. The 3rd is Explicit binding which is the type of binding 'this' becomes while using JavaScript's methods apply or call.
+When we call specific objects with .call or .apply functions, 'this' refers to them explicitly.
+  4. The 4th is New Binding which is when when we use object constructor functions, 'this' then refers to a specific instance of an object being referred to.
+In this case 'this' refers' to constructor function that create 'new' objects, hence new binding.

 5. Why do we need super() in an extended class?